Energyshifter8/Energyshifter8/README.md

-- 👋 Hi, I’m @Energyshifter8
+- IG: @Energyshifter8
-- 👀 I’m interested in chill games
+ interested in latinas
 - 🌱 I’m currently learning Java and python
-- 💞️ I’m looking to collaborate on Sys&cotech
+- 💞️ I’m collaborate on Sys&cotech
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: can fuck u whole day like life

 <!---
 Energyshifter8/Energyshifter8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.